yoonjuh/brief-es6/README.md

     names.push(name);
 }
 // for of loop is a perfect match with Generator
+// Generator is commonly used for the background processing
 // [Symbol.iterator] is identical as just a key value of that  object
 ```